 What is an Edge Data Center?

-Most organizations rely upon data centers in one way or another to deliver online products and services to their customers.
-Traditionally, that has meant using a single data center (perhaps with a backup location) that serves as the central hub of the network.
+Traditionally, most organizations rely upon data centers in one way or another to deliver online products and services to their customers.
+That has led businesses to use a single data center (perhaps with a backup location) that serves as the network's central hub.
 As performance has become a more important differentiator in the market, more companies are turning to edge data centers to meet their needs.

 Edge Computing vs Cloud Computing

 It’s entirely possible, for example, to set up a cloud computing network that incorporates edge computing architecture by adding some form of processing capacity along the outer portions of the network.
-In most cases, that will consist of smart IoT devices that are able to gather data and perform some processing tasks without having to transmit requests and receive commands from the central cloud.
+In most cases, that will consist of smart IoT devices that can gather data and perform some processing tasks without having to transmit requests and receive commands from the central cloud.

 Edge Computing FAQ